Our English overview

 Throughout both key stages the Reading Spines are used as the foundation for contextualising their writing as well as support them in the application of vocabulary, structure and genre.
-Alongside the links to reading, children are given enrichment opportunities linked to other subject domains to promote and inspire writing of a high quality.
+Alongside the links to reading, children are given enrichment opportunities linked to our humanities topics to promote and inspire writing of a high quality.

 Teacher modelling explicitly demonstrates to the children how to craft well defined sentences and paragraphs, initially scaffolding their learning to allow them to practise the skills for them to write independently.
 Intentional monitoring is used throughout the lessons to provide the children with timely and constructive feedback, having immediate impact on their learning.